 The use of illicit drugs and the misuse of alcohol or prescription drugs are potentially harmful to health.
 In particular, synthetically-produced drugs often have unpredictable emotional and physical side effects that constitute an extreme health hazard.
 Students should also weigh the seriousness of potential loss of function that may come from ingesting illicit drugs or too much alcohol.
 Because of the considerable hazards involved in drug and alcohol use, administrative, medical, and psychiatric help for students having alcohol or other drug problems are available on a confidential basis from the Office of Alcohol & Other Drug Services (AODS) and other departments within Harvard University Health Services (HUHS), as well from Allston Burr Assistant Deans or Resident Deans of Freshmen and other officers of the University.
 Any member of the University may make use of the Health Services on an emergency basis, day and night.

-The following procedures outline the process for obtaining consultation for a Harvard College student whose known or suspected alcohol or drug use is affecting his or her ability to function effectively as a student and/or as a member of the Harvard community.
+The following procedures outline the process for obtaining consultation for a Harvard College student whose known or suspected alcohol or drug use is affecting the student's ability to function effectively as a student and/or as a member of the Harvard community.
 Referrals may be made by a Resident Dean of Freshmen or Allston Burr Assistant Dean based on incidents that come to their attention or as a result of Administrative Board action.
 Interventions with AODS are not intended to take the place of routine advising conversations between Allston Burr Assistant Deans or Resident Deans of Freshmen and students.
 Rather, they provide an opportunity for structured consultation, particularly for those students who may not view their substance use or related negative consequences as problematic.
 The procedures and resources outlined below are focused upon the health and safety of the student.
 They are not a substitute for disciplinary action.

 - a medical complication resulting from alcohol or drug use (e.g., aspiration, traumatic accident, alcohol poisoning, seizure, blackout, overdose, infection from intravenous use);